How to change Alexa's voice to a different language and accent

-The gender of voice assistants from Google, Amazon and Apple is a hot topic at the moment, with questions being raised as to why they are mostly female by default, and pressure mounting on manufacturers to offer male or gender neutral alternatives.
+The gender of voice assistants from Google, Amazon, and Apple is always a hot topic, with questions being raised as to why they are mostly female by default, and pressure mounting on manufacturers to offer male or gender-neutral alternatives.

-For Siri and the Google Assistant, the gender can be changed, but with Amazon Alexa it cannot.
-Instead, you can change the language and also pick from a selection of English accents to make the voice more closely match that of your household.
+For Siri and Google Assistant, the gender can be changed, and now Amazon Alexa users can also select either a male or female voice.
+Also, you can change the language and pick from a selection of English accents to make the voice more closely match that of your household.